 Also of interest is that Cutler Bay has more people living here who work in computers and math than 95% of the places in the US.

-Cutler Bay is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about Cutler Bay is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 The overall education level of Cutler Bay citizens is substantially higher than the typical US community, as 32.25% of adults in Cutler Bay have at least a bachelor's degree, and the average American community has 21.84%.